Is SMS OTP Reliable? Its Vulnerabilities and Alternatives

 Sending OTP Through SMS Can Be Quite Expensive

-Verification via SMS may be an easier way for users but very expensive for businesses.
+SMS authentication may be an easier authentication method for users but very expensive for organizations.
 Companies pay for every SMS message delivered to their users, which can result in substantial monthly bills.

-Furthermore, many SMS OTPs never get delivered even though businesses pay for every message sent out.
+Furthermore, many SMS OTPs never get delivered even though you pay for every message sent out.
 Price varies significantly across providers and is also determined by the volume of SMS messages being set out.
-Worst of all, the cost of attack resulting from weak SMS authentication can be catastrophic to a business.
+Worst of all, the cost of attack resulting from weak SMS authentication can be catastrophic to an organization.

 Friction in User Experience

-SMS OTPs are ubiquitous and allow users to log into online applications and services without memorizing a bunch of usernames and passwords.
+SMS OTPs are user-friendly and make it easier for users to log into online applications and services.
 In fact, more than 60% of users worldwide use SMS OTP to log in to their favorite services.

 Luckily, there are secure and reliable SMS OTP alternatives you could use to avoid all the security and other issues associated with OTPs.
 These include: